GinaBriggs/website/README.md

-# website
+# Gina's Website
+Name: Gina Captain-Briggs
+Matric No: 21120612631

-Interactive portfolio website made with Three.js and Next.js
+An interactive portfolio website made with Three.js and Next.js